 We’ve tested the Geopress rigorously from the icy heights of Pakistan to the tropical jungles of Bali, and can confirm: it’s the best water bottle you’ll ever buy!View on REI Read the Review

 Step 5: Protect Yourself – Get RV Insurance!

 As I mentioned, driving an RV around is a whole new world of stress and exasperation.
 Imagine you’d been riding mules your whole life, caravanning across the desert wastes by way of ass.
 One day, suddenly, a mate asks you to park his woolly mammoth…

 There are a couple of things you can do to make your RV road trip smoother.
 One is to key yourself in on how to drive an RV safely.
 Two is to make sure that it (and you) is insured!

-Obviously, your RV is going to need insurance, but make sure your person is insured too!
+Obviously, your RV is going to need insurance, but please consider making sure your person is insured too!
 Travelling without insurance could be risky.
-Presenting The Broke Backpacker’s go-to insurer—World Nomads Travel Insurance!
+Presenting The Broke Backpacker’s go-to insurer – World Nomads Travel Insurance!

 Not sold on World Nomads?
 Then check out our roundup of the top insurance providers for travellers and see what floats your boat!

 Step 6: Drive!